jliken/portfolio/src/content/projects/sdr.md

 tag: "eng"
 ---

-I co-lead the airframe design & development for endeavour's primary competition rocket this year, Shredder, which flew at the Launch for Change (L4C) 2026 competition hosted by ARIA & Durham University, ultimately winning the competition.
+I co-lead the airframe design & development for endeavour's primary 2025/26 competition rocket, Shredder, which flew at the Launch for Change (L4C) 2026 competition hosted by ARIA & Durham University, ultimately winning the competition.
 Shredder flew to an apogee of 4.26km at a maximum speed of Mach 1.16 (398m/s, or 1,430 km/hr), with the airframe weighing 2.9kg.
-Our environmental payload was a spectropolarimeter, which analysed aerosol concentrations at different heights in an atmospheric column, as well as measuring standard atmospheric variables and VOC concentration.
+The (deployable) environmental payload was a spectropolarimeter, which analysed aerosol concentrations at different heights in an atmospheric column, as well as measuring standard atmospheric variables and VOC concentration.

 ![Shredder launching.](/projects/engineering/sdr-launch.png)
 ![Shredder's payload.](/projects/engineering/sdr-payload.jpg)